 - Heathrow was responsible for 91.4% of the carbon emissions from stacking aircraft in Britain as a whole, with a total of 277,900 tonnes (NATS)

-(Additional cost of crew, maintenance, passengers and ripples across international and domestic networks and reduced revenue are not included)
+(Additional cost of crew, maintenance, ground opeartions, other related charges and ripples across international and domestic networks are not included, nor is the loss of future revenue.)

 Five years on, and the increase in Heathrow traffic continues.
 In 2015, compared to the previous year, aircraft movements were up by further 5% and passenger numbers by 14%, indicating the use of bigger aircraft, more fuel burned, more unproductive aircraft time, more resources, more delayed flights and lost connections for passengers and an increase in noise and air pollution.
-On airline side this has resulted in an unreported increase in inefficiencies, rise in costs and disruptions, and for Heathrow Airport – a rise in related aeronautical and retail revenue.
+On airline side, this has resulted in an unreported increase in inefficiencies, rise in costs and disruptions and in case of Heathrow, the rise in related aeronautical and retail revenue.

 Beyond these figures are unresolved differences in the way those involved in decision making perceive congestion and make their plans, and also declarations made by policy makers and regulators that doesn’t seem to match reality: